Jjateen/AIOT-Workshop/README.md

 a simple obstacle avoidance robot(using arduino uno/nano).

 - Session 3:
-adding using blynk to make a home automation project, adding voice recognition(using IFTTT).
+ using blynk to make a home automation project, adding voice recognition(using IFTTT).

 - Session 4:
-making a wireless robot with esp32 (cam module) making use of its camera mode as well. (using esp as a local webserver)
+making a wireless robot with esp32 (cam module) ,making use of its camera mode as well. (using esp as a local webserver)

 - Session 5:
 Adding Computer vision to previously built robots.